-- sickness or injury on reduced contractual pay or no pay, or - child related leave (ordinary maternity, ordinary adoption or paternity leave, shared parental leave, parental bereavement leave, additional maternity or adoption leave), or - absence due to a trade dispute, or - reserve forces service leave, or - any other period of authorised leave of absence, or - any period of unpaid unauthorised absence any pre-existing APC / SCAPC contracts entered into after 31 March 2014 remain payable (unless the member elects to end the contract).
-The exception is that during a period of sickness or injury on no pay, the employee contributions to an APC / SCAPC are deemed to have been paid.
-For further information see the notes under example 23 in section 5.3 of the 'Payroll guide' which you can find on the 'Guides and sample documents' page of www.lgpsregs.org.
+- o sickness or injury on reduced contractual pay or no pay, or - child related leave (ordinary maternity, ordinary adoption or paternity leave, or paid shared parental leave plus paid additional maternity or adoption leave, plus unpaid additional maternity or adoption leave or unpaid shared parental leave), or - o absence due to a trade dispute, or - o reserve forces service leave, or - o any other period of authorised leave of absence, or - any period of unpaid unauthorised absence any pre-existing APC / SCAPC contracts entered into after 31 March 2014 remain payable (unless the member elects to end the contract) with the exception that during a period of sickness or injury on no pay, the employee contributions to an APC / SCAPC are deemed to have been paid - for further information see the notes under example 23 in section 5.3 of the 'Payroll guide' which you can find on the 'Guides and sample documents' page of www.lgpsregs.org.
 See section 16 of the 'Payroll Guide' regarding contracts entered into before 1 April 2014.